codekoch/mediakit_RaspberryPi/README.md

 7. reboot

 ## Contributing
 Feel free to fork and optimize the code or to pull requests.
-We think the mediakit project is a good idea beside the usual commercial projects and perfect to push the serious digitalisation of schools with a low budget.
+We think the mediakit project is a good idea and perfect to seriously push the digitalisation of schools with a low budget beside the usual commercial ways.

 ## Authors
 Olaf Koch, Simon Zander